DIMO (DIMO) Price Hits $0.41

-DIMO (DIMO) traded down 9.7% against the US dollar during the 1 day period ending at 17:00 PM Eastern on March 18th.
-One DIMO token can now be purchased for approximately $0.41 or 0.00000607 BTC on major cryptocurrency exchanges.
-In the last seven days, DIMO has traded 26% lower against the US dollar.
-DIMO has a total market cap of $34.67 million and approximately $1.79 million worth of DIMO was traded on exchanges in the last 24 hours.
+DIMO (DIMO) traded 9.1% lower against the U.S. dollar during the 24 hour period ending at 10:00 AM E.T. on March 22nd.
+In the last seven days, DIMO has traded 12.1% lower against the U.S. dollar.
+One DIMO token can now be purchased for approximately $0.41 or 0.00000649 BTC on popular cryptocurrency exchanges.
+DIMO has a total market capitalization of $34.49 million and approximately $1.35 million worth of DIMO was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.